jdw353/google-workspace-apps-script-toolbox/attachment-archiver/README.md

 -   Subdirectory: Whether or not files should be placed directly into the destination folder or placed in a subdirectory.
 -   Domain View: Whether or not everyone in the domain should get view only permission to a file if they have the link.

-Feel free to make a copy of this [template rule sheet](https://docs.google.com/spreadsheets/d/15KfB7d7zxDaJvptfWlDezPh7CUzMgPgT8pFfy7gkL0w), which look like:
+Feel free to make a copy of this [template rule sheet](https://docs.google.com/spreadsheets/d/15KfB7d7zxDaJvptfWlDezPh7CUzMgPgT8pFfy7gkL0w), which looks like:
 ![template rule sheet](rules_template.png)

 ### Trigger Types